An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Baselines and Submitted Systems

 \subsection{Baseline Systems}

+This year, we included three different baseline systems in the evaluation.
+Two of these were fully open-sourced and released to the participants.
+All systems were based on the recognition-synthesis framework.
+Following the definition in \cite{s3prl-vc-journal}, any VC system that separately trains the recognizer and synthesizer can be categorized as this framework.

-\textbf{Baseline 1 (B1)} is Serenade \cite{violeta2025serenade}, a diffusion-based model based on an audio infilling architecture.
-The model uses a masked segment of the target mel-spectrogram and predicts this using a flow-matching model with the complement of the masked target mel-spectrogram and ContentVec \cite{2022qiancontentvec}, loudness, and MIDI information as conditioning features.
-To disentangle the source singing style, a cyclic training approach, where an initial model is used to convert the training data into different styles, and are then used as fine-tuning data to reconstruct its original source waveform.
+\textbf{Baseline 1 (B1, Diffusion)} is Serenade \cite{violeta2025serenade}, a diffusion-based model based on an audio infilling architecture.
+The model uses a masked segment of the target mel-spectrogram and predicts this using a flow-matching model with the complement of the masked target features along with the extracted features.
+The mel-spectrogram is used as the target acoustic feature and ContentVec \cite{2022qiancontentvec}, loudness, and MIDI information are used as the extracted conditioning features.
+To disentangle the source singing style, a cyclic training approach where an initial model is used to convert the training data into different styles and trained to reconstruct the original style, is then used.
 While this model had high singing style similarity scores, the naturalness was quite low due to the source melody not being retained.
 Thus, another variant was developed to retain the source melody, where a post-processing module using a source-filter-based vocoder was used to resynthesize the converted waveforms using the original F0 patterns, but would result in lower singing style similarity scores.
 The training and inference code \footnote{\url{https://github.com/lesterphillip/serenade}} was fully open-sourced for participants to use.

-\textbf{Baseline 2 (B2)} is Vevo1.5\footnote{\url{https://github.com/open-mmlab/Amphion/tree/main/models/svc/vevosing}}~\cite{zhang2025vevo,zhang2025vevo2} released by the Amphion toolkit~\cite{amphion} and uses an autoregressive language model (ARLM) + diffusion architecture.
-Vevo1.5 proposes a chromagram-based melody tokenizer, which is designed to encode only the coarse-grained melody information of the source singing.
-Pre-trained on large-scale speech and singing voice data, Vevo1.5 is able to conduct the zero-shot SSC: During inference, given the text (BPE) and melody tokens as input, Vevo1.5 utilizes an auto-regressive transformer to generate the content-style tokens, which are prompted by a singing style reference.
-Then, taking the content-style tokens as input, Vevo1.5 employs a flow-matching transformer to produce mel spectrogram, which is prompted by a timbre reference.
+\textbf{Baseline 2 (B2, ARLM)} is Vevo1.5\footnote{\url{https://github.com/open-mmlab/Amphion/tree/main/models/svc/vevosing}}~\cite{zhang2025vevo} released by the Amphion toolkit~\cite{amphion}, which uses an ARLM+Diffusion architecture.
+Given the text and melody tokens as input, Vevo1.5 utilizes an auto-regressive transformer to generate the content-style tokens, which are prompted by a singing style reference.
+To extract melody tokens, Vevo1.5 proposed a chromagram-based melody tokenizer, which is designed to encode only the coarse-grained melody information of the source singing.
+Then, taking the content-style tokens as input, Vevo1.5 employs a flow-matching transformer to produce mel spectrograms, which are prompted by a timbre reference.
+The model is pre-trained on large-scale speech and singing voice data to generalize to various styles of singing and conducts zero-shot SSC.